JuhyungSon/SimLab/README.md

 Unity to make the animation look more realistic.

 # Get Started
 The code is a Unity Project that contains a bunch of codes example.
-Download the codes and implemnt to your project.
+Download the codes and adjust to your project.

 ## WorkFlow and Code Explanation